LFDT-Paladin/paladin/doc-site/docs/architecture/noto.md

 Inputs:

-* **txId** - unique identifier for this transaction which must not have been used before
 * **outputs** - output states that will be created
 * **signature** - sender's signature (not verified on-chain, but can be verified by anyone with the private state data)
 * **data** - encoded Paladin and/or user data